-The net present value of the cost of rehabilitation is recorded as a provision of \$54.6 million (non-current) and \$5.5 million (current), for a total of \$60.1 million.
-Given the significance of this balance and the complexities and uncertainties outlined below, our examination of the provision for rehabilitation was a key audit matter.
+The net present value of the cost of rehabilitation is recorded as a provision of \$58.3 million (non-current) and \$7.4 million (current), for a total of \$65.7 million.

-How our audit addressed the key audit matter
+Given the significance of this balance and the level of complexity and uncertainty within the estimate, our examination of the provision for rehabilitation was a key audit matter.
 We evaluated the cash flow forecasts in the model and developed our understanding of the process by which they were prepared.
-We satisfied ourselves that the operating and capital expenditure forecasts were consistent with the latest Board approved Life of Mine plan (to 2036) and budget.
+We satisfied ourselves that the operating and capital expenditure forecasts were consistent with the board approved Life of Mine plan (to 2036).

-In order to assess the Group's ability to make reliable forecasts, we compared current year (2018) actual results with the figures included in the prior year forecasts (2017).
+In order to assess the Group's ability to make reliable forecasts, we compared current year (2019) actual results with the figures included in the prior year forecasts (2018).